meschedl/Unckless_Lab_Resources/protocols/innubila_care_sheet.md

   - You want the piece to take up ~1/3 to 1/4 of the space inside the vial if you are looking directly down into it
 - Cut 1 mushroom piece for each vial
 - If you have additional vials that you are saving for larvae to grow into adults after transferring, cut 1 new mushroom piece for each as well
-- Get a wheel of cotton rolls from the box on the shelves above the stock flies
+- Get a container of autoclaved cotton rolls (usually on the shelf in the fly room), cotton rolls are autoclaved so that they are cleaned from their manufacturing location
 - For each new vial add 1 cotton roll (push down to be half in the food) and 1 mushroom piece (push down into the food the same way)
 - Cover up the food with the press-n-seal again
 - Seal the extra mushroom pieces in a pouch of press-n-seal to protect from escaped flies